someone2060/someone2060/README.md

 # Hi!
 Welcome to my page! 👋

-I'm a high school student in Alberta interested in all things computer science.
+I'm a student at the University of British Columbia interested in all things computer science.
+I love learning what makes software work, and work well.
+I'm learning C++.
-Currently the code lead and co-president of Scarlett Robotics, I'm committed to improving the soft and technical skills of Scarlett Robotics' team.
-I'm learning C++ and HTML/CSS.
 I have intermediate experience in Python, Java, C++, and Processing.
-I have beginner experience in HTML/CSS.
+I have beginner experience in HTML/CSS and JavaScript.

+In high school, I took multiple executive positions in school activities.
+Through my experience being a leader, I have learned and applied interpersonal, management, and leadership skills.
+I plan to further my skills in university, working to maximize the potential of everybody involved.

+Although I am currently enrolled in university, I'm open to any job opportunities both in Calgary and online.
+If you would like to reach out, I'm open to messages!

 ### Want to get in contact?
 Email me at liangdaniel48@gmail.com.

 <!---